gragas/buildyourownlisp/README.md

 All credit goes to [Daniel Holden](https://github.com/orangeduck)!
 Thank you so, so much, Daniel.

-I'll add myself to this section if contribute something original.
+I'll add myself to this section if I contribute something original.

 # License